Tryon United Methodist Church

 For thine is the kingdom, and the power and the glory forever.
 Amen.

-Continue to pray for the people of Ukraine, Israel, Gaza, and Haiti and all places experience conflicts and war.
+–The people of Ukraine, Israel, Gaza, and Haiti and all places experience conflicts and war.
 Pray for there to be peace and for war to cease.
 Pray for leaders to seek wisdom.
 Pray for an end to violence and bloodshed.
 Pray for all people in all nations to seek and to be instruments of peace.

 -Unspoken requests for our families and friends who may need prayer support, who are going through various life transitions, who have loved ones with physical or mental health issues, those in abusive relationships.